bvergara87/blueprint-takehome/README.md

 ## How would I deploy this as a true production app on the platform of my choice?

 Despite my preference for serverless, I would choose a more traditional stack with React on the frontend, and Nest.js for the backend for scale.
 Presumably, we would be working with hundreds of thousands of patients and providers, each with the potential to generate a large amount of data (Survey data, activity data, Personal Identifiable Information, etc).
 Given that, I would choose a more traditional stack with a containerized approach to ensure scalability and maintainability.
+Also I haven't quite figured out to fix the typing issues with Next.js and Vercel yet when testing the API endpoints with Jest, something that wouldn't be an issue with a more traditional framework.

 To deploy this as a true production app at enterprise scale, I would choose a cloud platform like AWS or Google Cloud Platform.